-Current Performance: St. Louis County's average bridge sufficiency rating is 84.8, up slightly from 79.5 in 2013.
+Current Performance: St. Louis County's average bridge sufficiency rating is 86.1, up slightly from 84.8 in 2014 and 79.5 in 2013.
 As this is a newer measure we are still establishing a baseline.

-There are several factors to consider when it comes to using the Sufficiency Rating (SR) and setting an annual goal.
+There are several factors to consider when it comes to using the Sufficiency Rating (SR) and setting an annual goal as Sufficiency Rating is a risk based number (not a condition based number) and has many factors.
 It may take some serious thought to determine the best metric to measure our success.
 Considerations include:

 - Establish a clear definition of the Sufficiency Rating (SR). - Consider using ratings.
 NBI ratings are the federal portion of the condition ratings of various parts of the bridge (superstructure, substructure, deck, etc.) and are determined by our safety inspectors in the field. - St. Louis County is responsible for approximately 600 bridges with ever changing condition values.
 It can be difficult to track and calculate any meaningful information without significant effort.
-The SR data from the State's SIMS database and found approximately 5% of the structures had incorrect data and their data has proven to be 3-4 years out of date.
-It is the only source for the current SR's and condition information that changes annually.
+The SR data from the State's SIMS database is the only source for the current SR's and condition information that changes annually.

-Public Health, Social Services Department Goal: Children will be born healthy, live a life free from abuse and neglect, and will have a permanent living arrangement.
-Parents will be emotionally and financially able to provide for their children.
-Our community will make healthy life choices; have safe food, water, and air.
-Commissioner Health and Well-Being of County Citizens Priority Area:
+Public Health, Social Services

+Department Goal: Children will be born healthy, live a life free from abuse and neglect, and will have

+a permanent living arrangement.
+Parents will be emotionally and financially able

+to provide for their children.
+Our community will make healthy life choices; have

+safe food, water, and air.

+Commissioner Public Health and Safety

+Priority Area: